 The NIMH Intramural Fellowship Training Program located in the Office of the Director (OD), is headed by Janet Clark, Ph.D., Director for Fellowship Training.
 Dr. Clark provides oversight and development of Intramural Research Program's integrated multidisciplinary fellowship training program, and provides administrative support and resources for all training-related activities.

 The Office of the Scientific Director provides scientific, program, and administrative leadership for the Division of Intramural Research Programs; promotes an environment conducive to productive research; and coordinates activities, establishes priorities, and analyzes and evaluates progress.

 Join A Study

 The staff of the National Institute of Mental Health (NIMH) at the National Institutes of Health (NIH) welcomes you to our patient recruitment and information web site.
 We conduct a large number of research studies with patients who have mental health disorders.
 Our studies are performed at the NIH Clinical Center (CC), a hospital dedicated to the highest quality research.
-The NIH CC (picture shown on the right) is located in Bethesda, Maryland, near Washington, D.C.
+The NIH CC is located in Bethesda, Maryland, near Washington, D.C.